What is chondrodermatitis nodularis helicis?

 A dermatologist may be able to guess what it is by looking at it.
 To be safe, you will probably need to get a biopsy to make sure that CNH is what’s causing the raised bump on your ear.
 The condition can be misdiagnosed or mistaken for skin cancer.
 Sometimes the skin around or on top of the nodule bleeds or becomes scaly.
 This makes it especially difficult to rule out malignancy without a biopsy first.
 Basal cell skin cancer, squamous cell skin cancer, and actinic keratosis (precancers) can all mimic a CNH.

 The most common treatment for CNH used to be surgery.
 The surgery attempts to remove the entire nodule from the person’s ear.
 During the excision surgery, nerves are sometimes cut to remove the painful sensations around the papule.
 Even after surgery, CNH may return in the same area of the ear.
 This is especially true if the surgery fails to completely remove all the inflamed cartilage underneath the nodule.

-The recurrence rate after this type of surgery is around 10–30 percent, according to one study.
+The recurrence rate after this type of surgery

 - sleeping with a custom pillow made for people with CNH